Vembadithalam: Current business

 The early business in Vembadithalam started with handlooms and weavers getting yarns from Salem and weaving them.
 Then slowly started their own business and as per current trend cotton clothes manufacturing, especially silk sarees are being manufactured and distributed throughout India.

 Facilities

 Tamil Nadu’s first rural telephone exchange opened in Vembadithalam.
-Mr. Chandra Sekaran has worked as a first in charge of that.
-It happened because of two weavers from this village; they were persons who weaved the polyester with handloom and show the new market for polyester yarn.
-Their name is Mr. KMS Rangasamy Chettiar and Mr. KMS Mari Chettiar, respectively.
-Then Tamil Nadu governor VV Giri came to village to honour them.
-These two legend helped the village to have decent Govt hospital, Govt Primary school and a very good and well maintained Govt Higher Secondary School.
-Students from surrounding villages like Rakkipatti, Seeragapady, Elampillai, Vaikuntham, Sankakiri, Attayampatti, Vennandhur all travel to this Government Higher Secondary School to pursue their study.
-This Government Higher Secondary School is well equipped with all Physics Lab, Chemistry Lab, Computer Labs and a wide eco-friendly playground.
-The one good thing about this school is whenever teacher transfer counselling happen, teachers are literally willing to come to this school to serve their entire service and Scholl celebrated its golden jubilee years Today 25.01.2014.
+There is also a Government hospital, Government primary school and a Government Higher Secondary School.
+Students from surrounding villages travel to this Government Higher Secondary School to study.
+This Government Higher Secondary School is equipped with a Physics Lab, Chemistry Lab, Computer Labs and a wide eco-friendly playground.
+The school celebrated its golden jubilee on 25.01.2014.

-It is known fact that Mr. Dhanasekaran belonging to this village had first started the yarn business years ago.
+Mr. Dhanasekaran, belonging to this village also started the yarn business years ago.
 Then the yarn business spread over to nearby villages Elambillai, Perumagoundan Patti and Attayampatti.

 Education

 Vembadithalam is close to Maisurii Polytechnic College and the Knowledge Institute of Technology.
 There are also several secondary schools nearby.